freeradical13/freeradical13.github.io/index.md

 The [lowest recorded surface temperature][temperature comparison] on Earth is <code>184K / -89.2°C / -128.6°F</code>, the highest <code>331K / 58°C / 136.4°F</code>, and the average <code>288K / 15°C / 59°F</code>.

+[Heat capacity][] is the amount of energy that must be added or removed to achieve a uniform change in an object's temperature, divided by the magnitude of the change.

+[Latent heat][] is the amount of energy an object absorbs or releases per unit volume during which the temperature of the object stays constant.

-The [specific heat][] is the amount of heat that must be absorbed or lost for 1g of something to change its temperature by 1°C.
+[Specific heat][] is the amount of heat that must be absorbed or lost for 1g of something to change its temperature by 1°C.

 All matter above absolute zero temperature continuously emits some of its kinetic energy as photons of electromagnetic radiation called [thermal radiation][] or heat.
 The temperature determines the [emission spectrum][] of wavelengths of the electromagnetic radiation.
 Most matter may also absorb some of any incoming electromagnetic radiation.

-If two objects touch with a path permeable to heat, then, all else being equal, the hotter object heats the cooler object through [thermal conduction][] (and [thermal convection][] in the case of fluids and gases) until they (or at least their touching surfaces) reach [thermal equilibrium][].
+If two objects touch with a path permeable to heat, then, all else being equal, the hotter object heats the cooler object through [thermal conduction][] (or [thermal convection][] depending on the state of matter) until they (or at least their touching surfaces) reach [thermal equilibrium][].

 # Thermodynamics